itaylor/jquery.build/readme.markdown

  For an example, see `/examples/simple.html`

 ##Using inside of Node.js
-At present, it's not particularly useful to include jQuery.build in node.js, however, I've got another project in the pipeline that will fix that :-).
+At present, it's not particularly useful to include jQuery.build in node.js, however, I've got another project in the pipeline that will seek to fix that :-)
 That said, you can definitely do it today using jsdom and jquery to provide the DOM manipulation support it needs.
-There is code that does this in `/test/setup.js` that is used to run the unit tests under node.js/jsdom.
+There some is code that does this in `/test/setup.js` that is used to run the unit tests under node.js/jsdom if you're interested.

 You can install with `npm install jquery.build`
 You can run the tests with `npm test`